What’s Inside the Mind of a Winner – Learnings from Elite Athletes

 Indeed, this is a quote we hear a lot.
 And it has scientific evidence: in a study of Jamaican sprinters, the elite sprinters were found to have superior coping skills and mental toughness compared to a sub-elite group, suggesting that psychological skills may indeed be a differentiating factor of winners.
-Six-time Super Bowl winner Tom Brady has also said that mental toughness is what separates winning and losing.
+Seven-time Super Bowl winner Tom Brady has also said that mental toughness is what separates winning and losing.
 But what it is and how you can cultivate it is slightly more complex – but also fascinating!

 Academic literature (and we coaches) often group many different concepts under “mental toughness” (or mental strength).
 It has a long and complex history.
 Back in 1957 Raymond Cattell considered mental toughness a personal trait.
 Modern psychology and literature, however, debate if mental toughness is rather a state of mind or a set of psychological characteristics.
 Academically, mental toughness is defined as “a collection of values, attitudes, emotions and cognitions that influence how an individual approaches, responds to and appraises demanding events to consistently achieve his or her goals”.